 If you’ve decided to follow this exciting and – might I add – quite lucrative career path, then you’ve come to the right place.
 You’ll find all the information you need to start, advance and succeed as a pharmacist in this comprehensive step-by-step guide, plus where to look for suitable opportunities and how much you could potentially earn.

-Here’s how to become a pharmacist in the UK.
+Here’s how to become a pharmacist.

 1. Research the Profession

 First things first, before you dive straight into applying to universities, you’ll need to gain a clear and thorough understanding of what exactly the job of a pharmacist entails.
 Below is an overview of what to expect on the job, what skills you need to possess to succeed in the role, as well as what kind of salary you could potentially earn.